30/12/2026

 Have you ever had to turn back from a trek?
 How do you handle disappointed clients?

 We send out a trekking experience form, and you can get some idea how much fitness somebody does from that.
 But actually on a piece of paper, it's almost impossible, because what people have done in the past doesn't always reflect how fit they currently are.
-So we do try and do it on paper before people come, and we do send out a lot of information before people come and lots of people are brilliant at hiring fitness trainers and getting fit in the run up to their trek.
 The truth is that as a guide, you assess people on the terrain on day one, because that's the only time you can do it.
 Looking at people in the room when we all meet up doesn't do it because we all come in different shapes and sizes.
-It's nothing to do with weight or height or how rounded somebody is or not.
+It's nothing to do with weight, height or age.
 For the fitness needed, you don't need to be an Olympic athlete.
 Two of the fittest people I had this summer, had never really trekked regularly before.
 One was a cyclist, and one was a tennis player.
-So people don't have to have done multi day treks before in order to be trekking fit.
+So people don't have to have done multi-day treks before in order to be trekking fit.
 They just need to regularly do something and also understand that they are going uphill and downhill, that this is not a flat hike.

-It's just a steady fitness, a stamina fitness too, where you can get up and do the same thing the next day, and there's a large amount of head stuff in there too.
-It's not just a physical game, it's a head game as well, because you need to be prepared to and want to do that, because trekking isn't for everyone.
-And why should everybody enjoy a 10 day, multi day trek?
-It'll be total misery for lots of people.
+It's just a steady fitness, a stamina fitness too, where you can get up and do the same thing the next day.
+It's not just a physical game, it's a head game as well, because you need to be prepared and want to hike because trekking isn't for everyone...why should everybody enjoy a 10-day, or a multi-day trek?
+It would be total misery for lots of people.

 What advice do you give to first-time trekkers?

-I think it’s a good idea to have done a little bit of trekking before you sign up for a multi day trek.
+I think it’s a good idea to have done a little bit of trekking before you sign up for a multi-day trek.
 It might look great on Instagram, but you might absolutely hate every second and then you’re committed to 10 days.
 So even if you aren't a trekker, before you sign up to something like the Haute Route or the TMB, I would absolutely go out trekking with somebody for a day here and a day there.
-Then there are the really obvious things like what you're wearing on your feet.
-Have you got used to what you're wearing on your feet, whether it's boots or trail runners?
-Good clothing is essential but for first time trekkers, you get lots of stuff in secondhand stores and shops.
-You don't have to buy everything from Arcterix.
+Then there are the really obvious things like what you're wearing on your feet and if your feet are comfortable in them for long hours.
+Whether it's boots or trail runners, good clothing is essential and for first time trekkers, you can often borrow kit or buy from generic stores.
+You don't have to buy everything from expensive brands.

 How do you manage group dynamics, especially under stressful conditions?